discordjs/guide/guide/popular-topics/permissions.md

 ```

 ::: warning
-These objects are [ChannelCreationOverwrites](https://discord.js.org/#/docs/main/v11/typedef/ChannelCreationOverwrites) and differ from [PermissionOverwriteOptions](https://discord.js.org/#/docs/main/v11/typedef/PermissionOverwriteOptions); be careful to not mix them up!
+These objects are <docs-link branch="v11" path="typedef/ChannelCreationOverwrites">ChannelCreationOverwrites</docs-link> and differ from <docs-link branch="v11" path="typedef/PermissionOverwriteOptions">PermissionOverwriteOptions</docs-link>; be careful to not mix them up!
 :::

 </branch>